wacncontent/CustomizeTool/removeCommentMooncakeOutput/articles/vs-azure-tools-setting-up-named-authentication-credentials.md

 If you want to create a certificate yourself, you can refer to the instructions in [Create and Upload a Management Certificate for Azure](https://msdn.microsoft.com/zh-cn/library/azure/gg551722.aspx) and then manually upload the certificate to the management portal.

->[AZURE.NOTE] These credentials that Visual Studio requires to manage your cloud services aren’t the same credentials that are required to authenticate a request against the Azure storage services.
+>[AZURE.NOTE] These credentials that Visual Studio requires to manage your cloud services aren't the same credentials that are required to authenticate a request against the Azure storage services.

 ## Modify or Export Authentication Credentials in Visual Studio